Cisplatin/Krypton/README.md

 #include "Ciphers/RC4.h"

 int main() {
-    // The message to be encrypted, "Krypton.", will be encrypted using RC4,
+    // The message to be encrypted, "Krypton.", will be encrypted using RC4.
-    // as well as the defined key.
     BinStr message = ASCII_to_BinStr("This is my message to encrypt.");
     BinStr key     = ASCII_to_BinStr("This is my key.");

     // We now create the StreamCipher struct and encrypt.
 Because RC4 does not
-    // requires an IV we can set that parameter to NULL.
+    // requires an IV or a nonce, we can set that parameter to NULL.
     StreamCipher RC4 = RC4_initialize(key);
     BinStr cipher = StreamEncrypt(message, NULL, RC4);

     // We now decrypt the cipher text
     BinStr decrypted = StreamDecrypt(cipher, NULL, RC4);

     // We can print out the message and the decrypted message in binary
-    // to make sure we get the same thing (we do!)
     printf("My original message was:\n");
     printBin(message); printf("\n");
     printf("My cipher text was:\n");